ljufa/rsplayer/PKGS/snap/README.md

   here) because `snapcraft` and `snapcore/action-build` require it there.
 - `io.github.ljufa.rsplayer.desktop` — desktop entry installed by the
   manifest (`Exec=rsplayer` = the snap command; icon via `${SNAP}` path).
-- `asound.conf` — loaded via `ALSA_CONFIG_PATH`; includes the staged
+- `alsa-select.sh` — the app's `command-chain` launcher.
+It asks the host sound server (`pactl info`) and sets `ALSA_CONFIG_PATH` to `alsa-snap.conf` plus one route file:
+  - `asound-pipewire.conf` on PipeWire hosts (Ubuntu 22.10+, Fedora): the
+    "default" PCM uses the staged `pipewire-alsa` plugin, like the Flatpak.
+    The pulse plugin route underruns constantly through pipewire-pulse.
+  - `asound.conf` otherwise (PulseAudio hosts such as Ubuntu 22.04): the pulse plugin, with a sysdefault fallback.

+  `alsa-snap.conf` is generated in `override-build`: the staged `alsa.conf` without the hooks that load host ALSA config (`/etc/alsa/conf.d`, `/etc/asound.conf`), which would otherwise replace the snap's "default".
-  `alsa.conf` and routes the ALSA "default" PCM to PulseAudio/PipeWire with a sysdefault fallback.
-(Not an `/etc/asound.conf` layout — SELinux on Fedora hosts denies snap-update-ns creating files under `/etc`.)
+  (Not an `/etc/asound.conf` layout: SELinux on Fedora hosts denies snap-update-ns creating files under `/etc`.)

 Unlike the flatpak there is no vendoring (`cargo-sources.json` equivalent): snapcraft builds are online, so `cargo build --locked` fetches crates.io and